habibcomsats/NVFlare/docs/programming_guide/event_system.rst

 .. _event_system:

-NVIDIA FLARE Event Mechanism
+[BLINDED] FLARE Event Mechanism
 ============================
-NVIDIA FLARE comes with a powerful event mechanism that allows dynamic notifications sent to all objects that are of a subclass of :class:`FLComponent<nvflare.apis.fl_component.FLComponent>`.
+[BLINDED] FLARE comes with a powerful event mechanism that allows dynamic notifications sent to all objects that are of a subclass of :class:`FLComponent<flare.apis.fl_component.FLComponent>`.

-All component types in NVIDIA FLARE (e.g. Filter, Executor, Responder, Controller, Widget, etc.) are subclasses of ``FLComponent``, hence they are all event handlers.
+All component types in [BLINDED] FLARE (e.g. Filter, Executor, Responder, Controller, Widget, etc.) are subclasses of ``FLComponent``, hence they are all event handlers.
 You can create additional subclasses, and their objects will automatically become event handlers too.